jaka87/vetercek_WS/README.md

   + 3p screw in terminal
   + RJ11 connector to PCB
   + 2 cable glands for anemometer cable, and temperature sensor
-  + PG11 cable gand with tyvek foil coverig the exit functioning as an air vent
+  + PG11 cable gland with tyvek foil coverig the exit functioning as an air vent

 ## Scheme